Introduction to Anesthesiology

 - Neuroanesthesia (2 months): This rotation teaches the unique anesthetic care of patients undergoing intracranial, cerebrovascular, and complex spine procedures.

 - Obstetric Anesthesiology (2 months): In-depth exposure to the unique anesthetic care of the parturient, including epidural labor analgesia, anesthesia for cesarean section, and management of coexisting maternal and fetal pathology.
-Our OB referral center, Magee-Womens Hospital of UPMC, cares for almost 10,000 deliveries per year ranging from routine to high risk patients.
+Our OB referral center, UPMC Magee-Womens Hospital, cares for almost 10,000 deliveries per year ranging from routine to high risk patients.

 - PACU (4 weeks): Provides a setting for the management of postoperative problems including pain management, airway compromise, post-op nausea and vomiting, and mental status changes.

 - Pediatric Anesthesiology (3 months): Offers residents a thorough experience managing the unique anesthetic concerns of children from neonates to adolescents including their unique physiology, anatomy, and pharmacologic needs.
-This rotation takes place in our quaternary care pediatric referral center, Children’s Hospital of Pittsburgh of UPMC.
+This rotation takes place in our quaternary care pediatric referral center, UPMC Children's Hospital of Pittsburgh.

 - Perioperative Evaluation Center (1 month): Residents will be taught the appropriate evaluation, testing, and optimization of patients prior to elective surgery as well as how to formulate a comprehensive anesthetic plan to improve patient safety in the OR.